Yoshi64-TheCoolThing/BrowniesTools/README.md

 NET. framework 4.7.2

 Note: Only Install NET.
-Framework 4.7.2 If A Error Pops Up.
+Framework 4.7.2 If An Error Pops Up.